KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-CalendarExt2 by MMM-CalendarExt2](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2)

-1. Recommendation: Found `uses: actions/checkout@v4` in file `automated-tests.yaml`: Replace it with v5.
-2. Recommendation: Found `uses: actions/checkout@v4` in file `codeql-analysis.yaml`: Replace it with v5.
-3. Recommendation: Found `uses: actions/checkout@v4` in file `superlinter.yaml`: Replace it with v5.
-4. Information: There are updates for 7 dependencie(s):
+1. Information: There are updates for 5 dependencie(s):
-   - @eslint/js                 ^9.32.0  →   ^9.34.0
+   - @eslint/js                ^9.35.0  →  ^9.36.0
-   - @eslint/json               ^0.13.1  →   ^0.13.2
-   - @stylistic/eslint-plugin    ^5.2.2  →    ^5.3.1
+   - @stylistic/eslint-plugin   ^5.3.1  →   ^5.4.0
-   - eslint                     ^9.32.0  →   ^9.34.0
+   - eslint                    ^9.35.0  →  ^9.36.0
-   - ical.js                     ^2.2.0  →    ^2.2.1
+   - globals                   ^16.3.0  →  ^16.4.0
-   - lint-staged                ^16.1.2  →   ^16.1.6
+   - lint-staged               ^16.1.6  →  ^16.2.2
-   - stylelint                 ^16.23.0  →  ^16.23.1

 ### [MMM-CalendarExt3 by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3)

 1. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-2. ESLint issues:
-   - package.json: Line 7, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)
+2. Information: There are updates for 5 dependencie(s):
+   - @eslint/css       ^0.11.0  →  ^0.11.1
+   - @eslint/js        ^9.34.0  →  ^9.36.0
+   - @eslint/markdown   ^7.2.0  →   ^7.3.0
+   - eslint            ^9.34.0  →  ^9.36.0
+   - globals           ^16.3.0  →  ^16.4.0

 ### [MMM-CalendarExt3Agenda by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Agenda)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+1. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
 It's not a drop-in replacement, so make sure to check the documentation.
-3. Recommendation: There is no CHANGELOG file.
+2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-4. Recommendation: There is no CODE_OF_CONDUCT file.
+3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-5. Recommendation: There is no dependabot configuration file.
+4. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-6. Recommendation: ESLint is not in the dependencies or devDependencies.
+5. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-7. Recommendation: No lint script found in package.json.
+6. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-8. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+7. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-CalendarExt3Journal by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Journal)